Data collaboration platform Atlan nabs $16.5M

 Atlan can be configured to send alerts to stakeholders in the event something goes wrong and to require approval for access to metadata and previews of datasets, linked assets, associated classifications, and glossaries.
 In-line chats and annotations ostensibly help users stay on the same page, as do Excel-type queries like filters, aggregations, and grouping on data from data lakes and warehouses.

 Atlan also offers a “bot ecosystem” with an auto-lineage bot that leverages SQL query history and logs to construct column-level lineage across a data stack.
 Another bot — an “auto personally identifiable (PPI) information” bot — reads through database column contents to detect PII columns and apply sensitive data classifications.
-And a column description bot auto-recommends a column description for columns on the basis of lineage and past training data.
+And a column description bot auto-recommends a column description for columns on the basis of lineage from past training data.

 “Today, data assets are not just tables, but code, models, BI dashboards, and pipelines,” Atlan cofounder Prukalpa Sankar said.
 “At Atlan, we are reimagining the human experience with data — why can’t data assets be shared as easily as sharing a link on Google Docs?
 Or if Google Analytics can tell you usage on a website, why can’t we do the same for our data?”